symplify/coding-standard/README.md

 }
 ```

-**Every time you try to commit, Php_CodeSniffer will run on changed `.php` files only.**
+**Every time you try to commit, it will check changed `.php` files only.**

-This is much faster than checking whole project, running manually or wait for CI.
+It's much faster than checking whole project, running manually and/or wait for CI.

-*Pretty cool, huh?*